web-platform-tests/wpt.live/README.md

 Additionally, the playbook uses `certbot.yml` to setup a letsencrypt SSL cert for all of the supported domains.
-Currently this list is hardcoded in [certbot.yml] and will need to be manually updated if any additionaly domains are needed. `certbot.yml` does not run on the development vagrant box.
+Currently this list is hard-coded in [certbot.yml] and will need to be manually updated if any additionally domains are needed. `certbot.yml` does not run on the development vagrant box.

 ### Production